-Fiscal Year 2015/16 Strategic Plan
+Fiscal Year 2016 Strategic Plan

-In five years Hartford has become safer, more vibrant, and a stronger capital city.
+In the past five years Hartford has become safer, more vibrant, and a stronger capital city.
 The pride in our City is more palpable than it has been in a long, long time.
-This upward trend is the consequence of leveraging our existing assets, investing in our future and continue to improve our core public services: keeping our communities safe, educating our young people, creating jobs and accelerating economic development that enhances the quality of life for our residents.
+This upward trend is the consequence of leveraging our existing assets, investing in our future and continuing to improve our core public services: keeping our communities safe, educating our young people, creating jobs and accelerating economic development that enhances the quality of life for our residents.

-Fiscal Year 2015/16 Core Goals
+Fiscal Year 2016 Core Goals

-SAFETY
+I. SAFETY

-- ✓ Continue to refine our "Community Policing" plan to raise police visibility and build trust throughout the City. - ✓ Deploy new technology to prevent and fight crime, and keep our resident and police officers safe. - ✓ Continue professionalizing and diversifying our public safety teams and create a pipeline to recruit officers from within the City.
+- ✓ Continue to refine our "Community Policing" plan to raise police visibility and continue building trust throughout the City. - ✓ Deploy new technology to prevent and fight crime, and keep our residents and police officers safe. - ✓ Continue professionalizing and diversifying our public safety teams and create a pipeline to recruit officers from within the City.